guanzo/vote-to-play/README.md

 # vote-to-play
 A twitch extension that allows viewers to vote on what the streamer should play.
-Supported games are Dota 2, League of Legends, Overwatch, Hearthstone (basic support, deck customization on the way)
+Supported games are Dota 2, League of Legends, Heroes of the Storm, Overwatch, Hearthstone (basic support, deck customization on the way)

-Upcoming games:
--Heroes of the storm.

 Have a game suggestion?
 Leave a comment!